Kids' Bikes Buyer's Guide + Video

-It can be confusing looking at children's bikes, as of course children vary in size much more than adults!
-Because of this, children's bikes are often split into sizes based upon the size of the wheels, from 12 inches to 24 inches (and beyond, but 26 inches is a standard size for adult mountain bikes).
+Looking at children's bikes can be pretty overwhelming, as kids vary in size a lot more than adults!
+Because of this, kids' bikes tend to be split into sizes based on the size of the wheels, from 12 inches to 24 inches (and beyond, but 26 inches is a standard size for an adult mountain bike).

-It's important to pick a bike that will be the right size for your child, as one that's too large can be uncomfortable and difficult for them to ride.
-Of course, if your child is between sizes, it's sensible to pick the larger one, but forcing them onto a bike that is too big might mean that they won't enjoy it.
+It's important to pick a bike that's the right size for your child, as one that's too large can be uncomfortable and difficult for them to ride.
+If your child's in between sizes then it makes sense to pick the larger one, but putting them on a bike that is far too big for them may put them off the experience.